 Bat Extermination vs. Bat Removal

-It can be frightening to discover bats living in your home.
-Your first instinct may be to call the pest control company.
-However, Wisconsin law prohibits killing bats.
+Learning of bats in your home can be unnerving and your first instinct might be to call the nearest pest control available, However, killing bats is illegal in Wisconsin.
 Bats are protected under Wisconsin law, which means that they can’t be killed unless there’s a threat to human health or safety.
-So, it is important that a licensed and experienced bat removal company is consulted.
+It is essential that you consult a licensed bat removal company.
 This will ensure that the bats are safely and humanely removed from your home.

-AAAC Wildlife Removal family of bat removal experts will never use chemicals or poisons to get rid of bats, we believe in using humane and safe methods of bat removal to get rid of any wildlife infestation.
+AAAC Wildlife Removal experts will never use poisons to remove bats.
+We believe in safe and humane methods to remove any wildlife infestation.

 Bat Damage

-Bat guano or urine can damage the structure of your house.
-It can lead to wood rot and structural damage.
+Bat guano and urine can compromise the integrity of your house’s structure – It can cause wood rot and lead to structural damage.
 It can also cause stains on ceilings and walls, which can be very unsightly.
-In addition, the weight of guano build-up can also cause ceiling cave-ins, which can lead to expensive repairs.
+Ceiling cave-ins can be caused by guano buildup, which can result in costly repairs.
 This is why it’s important to deal with bat guano right away; the longer you wait, the more damage they’ll do to your home.

 Bat Exclusion

 The best method of bat removal in Cedarburg is to seal up any areas that the bats might be using as entry points.
-This is known as exclusion.
-It ensures that bats won’t return to your home after they have been removed from their existing roosting areas.
-Bat exclusion is quite a thorough process that requires an inspection of the exterior and interior areas where bats might be getting in.
+This process is called exclusion and it ensures that no more bats will come into your home once they’ve been removed from their current roosting spots.
+Bat exclusion can be a complex process that requires a thorough inspection of all areas where bats may be entering your home.

 Removing Bats in the Attic

 Removing bats from Cedarburg homes requires attention to detail and expertise.
-Knowing how many bats are roosting in your Cedarburg home is important.
-It is also crucial to identify the species of bats you have so you can safely and humanely remove them.
+It’s important to know how much damage is being caused by the bats roosting in your attic and just as crucial, knowing what species of bat you’re dealing with so that you know how to safely and humanely remove them.

 Our team has years of experience dealing with all sorts of wild animals, and we are fully licensed to remove bats in Cedarburg homes.
-Bats need to be removed by experienced professionals who know how best to handle them: they’re not like other pests that can just be swatted away or poisoned without consequence.
-If you’ve got a bat infestation on your hands, give AAAC Wildlife Removal a call!
+Bats should be handled by professionals who are experienced in dealing with them.
+They are not like other pests that can be killed or swatted away without consequences.
+AAAC Wildlife Removal is available to help you if you have a bat problem.

 This is how we handle bat exclusions: